Phaneendra-Bottu/Emotion-Music-Recommendation/README.md

 4. Final Dense layer has 'softmax' activation for classifying 7 emotions
 - Used 'categorical_crossentropy' for loss with 'Adam' optimizer with 'accuracy' metric

-Note:- Tried Implementing various other models like VGG16 but accuracy was far too low.
-This model architecture gives good enough accuracy.
-A bit more tinkering with hyper parameters might lead to a better accuracy

 # Image Processing and Training:
 - The images were normalised, resized to (48,48) and converted to grayscale in batches of 64 with help of 'ImageDataGenerator' in Keras API.
-- Training took around 13 hours locally for 75 epochs with an accuracy of ~66 %
+- Training took around 13 hours locally for 75 epochs with an accuracy of ~67 %

-# Current condition:
-The entire project works perfectly fine.
-Live detection gives good frame rates due to multithreading.

 # Project Components:
 - Spotipy is a module for establishing connection to and getting tracks from Spotify using Spotipy wrapper.